fdlnfjrrmdni/simple-note-frontend/README.md

 ### Usage

 - Clone or download this repo first
-- Open your terminal or cmd and type `npm install`
+- Open your terminal or cmd and type `npm install` and `react-native link`
+- Connect your phone to the pc or laptop and make sure your phone is connected with debugging mode
-- Finnaly, type `npm start`
+- Finnaly, type `react-native run-android` and wait for the process to complete